levythu/Gurgling/README.md

 - `SENDFILE_ENCODER_NOT_READY`: encoder fails to manipulate data.
 - `SENDFILE_FILEPATH_ERROR`: fail to open target file.
-- `SENDFILE_SENT_BUT_ABORT`: start to send but then abort. **Note that in such case the header was sent, so many operation which require no preceding head-sending invoking will fail.**
+- `SENT_BUT_ABORT`: start to send but then abort. **Note that in such case the header was sent, so many operation which require no preceding head-sending invoking will fail.**

 #### `func (Response)SendFile(filepath string) error`
 Quick invocation for `Response.SendFileEx`, using code 200 and gzip compressor.
 MIME will be inferred.
 Can only be invoked successfully without any preceding head-sending invoking.